polkadot-fellows/RFCs/text/0166-snowbridge-emergency-pause-pallet.md

 ### Goal

-A permissionless 100,000 DOT deposit triggers a complete Snowbridge halt, in response to possible exploit (stop new activity while investigating) and active exploits (attacker is actively draining value).
+A permissionless DOT deposit triggers a complete Snowbridge halt, in response to possible exploit (stop new activity while investigating) and active exploits (attacker is actively draining value).

-### The seven halt calls
+### Implementation

 The pallet adds one new extrinsic to BridgeHub, `trigger()`.
 It is permissionless, gated only by a 100,000 DOT reservable deposit.
 On a successful call it reserves the deposit, transitions state to `Triggered`, and dispatches the seven halt calls below in priority order.
 Six of the seven are the same `set_operating_mode` extrinsics that root-level governance halts use today; the new pallet becomes an additional (deposit-gated, permissionless) caller of them.
 The seventh, `EthereumOutboundQueueV2::set_operating_mode(Halted)`, is a new extrinsic this RFC requires on the V2 outbound queue.
 V2's pause architecture is single-chokepoint at AssetHub: `snowbridge-pallet-system-frontend` owns the operating mode, and the AH XCM router's `PausableExporter` checks it at `validate()` time, so a halted frontend means V2 messages never reach BridgeHub at all, making a BH-local mode redundant in the steady state.
 The emergency-pause use case introduces a new reason for it: during the ~1-2 min window between `trigger()` and the cross-chain AH frontend halt (call 6) actually landing, V2 messages users submit on AH still pass `PausableExporter` (the frontend is still `Normal`), wrap into `ExportMessage`, ride XCMP to BH, and queue in V2 outbound with no check.
 The new BH-local mode closes that window symmetrically with how call 3 does for V1.